ajaegle/helm-operator-git-repos-test/README.md

 This repository evaluates flux v1's [helm-operator](https://github.com/fluxcd/helm-operator) installing charts from git sources using git refs as the only way of specifying the version of the chart to be installed.

 With flux v2, [source-controller](https://github.com/fluxcd/source-controller) and [helm-controller](https://github.com/fluxcd/helm-controller) and some changes to how helm requires chart versions, this might behave differently.
-This repository is meant to be used to test migrations from flux v1 to v2 and so from helm-operator to helm-controller.
+This repository is meant to be used to test migrations from flux v1 to v2 and so from helm-operator to source-/helm-controller.

-PR tracking the feature to allow similar behaviour with flux v2: https://github.com/fluxcd/source-controller/pull/308
+There is already a PR tracking the feature to allow similar behaviour with flux v2: https://github.com/fluxcd/source-controller/pull/308

+## What the docs say...

+The [helm-operator docs](https://docs.fluxcd.io/projects/helm-operator/en/stable/helmrelease-guide/chart-sources/#charts-from-git-repositories) shed some light on how installing charts from git sources work.

+> Charts from Git repositories
+> - Move by mirroring the Git repository and fetching the latest HEAD for the configured .chart.ref on an interval (i.e. when a change is detected in Git under the .chart.path, a release will be scheduled for an upgrade).
+> - Share their Git repository mirror with HelmRelease resources making use of the same .chart.git, .chart.ref and .chart.secretKeyRef.

 ## Structure